BenMcGarry/AzureIoTLab/_docs/03data/powerbi.md

 ---
-title: PowerBI
+title: Power BI
 category: Data
 order: 3
 ---

-Now we have the data all flowing through Azure, we can display the live and histotircal temperature data coming from the sensor on a PowerBI dashboard.
+Now we have the data all flowing through Azure, we can display the live and historical temperature data coming from the sensor on a Power BI dashboard.
 First we will display the live data online.

-1. Go to the [PowerBI Website](https://powerbi.com) and sign in using the account you authorised earlier with the Stream Analytics output.
+1. Go to the [Power BI Website](https://powerbi.com) and sign in using the account you authorised earlier with the Stream Analytics output.

-1. In the PowerBI window, click the three lines button at the top of the left-hand menu to show the navigation pane.
+1. In the Power BI window, click the three lines button at the top of the left-hand menu to show the navigation pane.

 1. Click on **My Workspace** then in the main window click on **Datasets**.